-The Company has entered into a Change of Control Severance Agreement with each of Patricia Franco, the Company's Chief Information Officer, and Kori G. Belzer, the Company's Chief Operating Officer, each providing for a lump sum severance payment and other accommodations from the Company to the employee under certain circumstances if, pending or following a change in control, the employee leaves for good reason or is terminated other than in a termination for cause.
+SGRP has entered into a Change of Control Severance Agreement with each of Patricia Franco, SGRP's Chief Information Officer and President of the SPAR International Merchandising Services Division, and Kori G. Belzer, SGRP's Chief Operating Officer, each providing for a lump sum severance payment and other accommodations from the Company to the employee under certain circumstances if, pending or following a change in control, the employee leaves for good reason or is terminated other than in a termination for cause.
 The payment is equal to the sum of the employee's monthly salary times a multiple equal to 24 months less the number of months by which the termination of employment followed the change in control plus the maximum bonus that would have been paid to the employee (not to exceed 25% of the employee's annual salary).